fealty/Xenos/Specifications/Xenos.md

 #### Libraries

 Libraries are .NET assemblies, which may be provided to implementations via a command line switch.
-Implementations should first check locally for assemblies before looking in the global assembly cache.
-Implementations must expose library members through the use of logical namespaces.
+Implementations should first check provided assemblies before looking in the global assembly cache.
+Implementations must expose all provided library members through the use of logical namespaces.

 ### Logical Structure